StandardRunbook/hypothecary/README.md

 I think container logs are a great source of truth.
 So why not run these commands directly in the container to run validating scripts with my dependencies, check the expiry of the certificate, etc. before I even get paged.
 This way, when I actually get paged, I'm not sitting around waiting for an approval or parsing through logs/metrics/traces in the middle of night and I can figure out the source of the issue faster.

-In that spirit, I offer an alternative: why not have a pre-configured set of scripts that run when the readiness/liveness/startup probes break and output the responses to your preferred logging sink, e.g. Splunk.
+In that spirit, I offer an alternative: why not have a pre-configured set of scripts that run when the readiness/liveness/startup probes fail and output the responses to your preferred logging sink, e.g. Splunk.

 For example, running a command to test if you can connect to AWS tells you:

-- cluster is still working
+- cluster + pod + container is still working
 - network policy for outbound requests are set correctly
 - NAT gateway/outbound proxy is working normally
 - AWS is not down